Ari6/C196/README.md

 ## Overview
 This is an android app that allows you to manage your classes.
 You can see classes in each term.
 You can also set a notification for the class's due date.

+This purpose is mainly to know how to build JavaFX application using database.

 ## Technical Summary
 * Using SQLite to store data locally
 * Using helper class